MEMS Actuator Design and Simulation

 MEMS actuators, devices that convert electrical energy to mechanical motion, comprise more than 50% of the rapidly growing MEMS market.
 They are used in a variety of optical, RF, and industrial applications.
 Examples include variable capacitors (varactors), micro-relays for low-power VLSI, optical phase-shifters, next generation displays, micro-grippers for robotic surgery, and focusing mechanisms for cameras in mobile devices.

-Designers face increasing pressures to reduce both time-to-market and cost.
-These pressures render the traditional reliance in-house tool development and excessive building and testing obsolete.
+Designers face increasing pressure to reduce both time-to-market and cost.
+These pressures are forcing changes in the traditional reliance on in-house tool development and repetitive build and test cycles.
 The key challenge for designers of MEMS actuators is to create a device that meets the performance criteria for force, displacement, switching time, power, size, temperature stability, and reliability.
-To succeed, designers must properly account for 3D electrostatic fringing, coupled electromechanics with contact, buckling, and gas damping effects.
+To succeed, designers must properly account for 3D electrostatic fringing, along with coupled electromechanics with contact, buckling, and gas damping effects.

-Coventor’s platform provides significant advantages in speed, accuracy, and capacity to address these challenges.
-In addition, the platform enables greater team productivity by enabling rapid exploration at the device level to occur simultaneously with optimizing the control circuitry and investigating the effects of process and/or material changes.
+Coventor’s MEMS design platform provides significant advantages in speed, accuracy, and capacity to address these challenges.
+The platform promotes greater team productivity, by allowing multiple design areas to be investigated concurrently.
+Rapid and simultaneous exploration at the device level can occur, while control circuitry is simultaneously optimized and the effects of process and/or material changes are investigated.

-The non-linear behavior of piezoelectric and electro-thermal actuators, as seen below, can also be simulated.
-Designers can determine contact forces, insertion loss, transient switching time and perform shock analysis (drop-tests).
+The non-linear behavior of piezoelectric and electro-thermal actuators, as seen in Figure 4 (below), can also be simulated.
+Designers can determine contact forces, insertion loss, transient switching time and can also perform shock analysis (drop-tests).
 Additionally, tools to simulate squeeze-film, slide-film and Stokes gas damping enable users to calibrate or verify MEMS+ models rather than relying on simple analytical formulae or experimental measurements.

 A Complete Platform

 Coventor’s platform for MEMS actuator design and simulation is fast, accurate, and comprehensive.
-Using this platform, designers can simulate individual MEMS actuators and arrays together with their control circuitry.
+Using this platform, designers can simulate individual MEMS actuators and arrays, including their control circuitry.
 This new, integrated methodology based on MEMS-specific tools enables today’s actuator designers to optimize device performance and meet their increasingly challenging time-to-market goals.